black-sheep-dev/harbour-mlsmanager/README.md

 ## Available Countries
-At the moment all countries present in "geoclue-provider-mlsdb-tool" are available.
+At the moment 185 different countries are available.
+That should be almost all.
+If you need more let me know in comment section.
-More are planned when I get custom build of the tool.

 ## Translations